rahulakrishna/rahulakrishna.github.io/_posts/2023-11-18-simple-budgeting-tool-with-numbers-shortcuts.markdown

 ---

-Upon mastering the utilization of Shortcuts, one can truly comprehend the immense capabilities inherent within the iOS operating system.
-It essentially integrates the functionality of IFTTT directly into the operating system itself.
+Once you get the hang of Shortcuts, you start to see just how powerful iOS really is.
+It’s like having IFTTT baked directly into the system.

-Below is the shortcut designed to append a transaction to the sheet:
+Here’s the shortcut that adds a transaction to the sheet:

 ![Shortcut](/images/budgeting-tool/shortcut.png)